 - Notably, there's some difference between the manga and the anime.
 In the manga, Chi-Chi is less obsessed about Gohan's education and Gohan is never ever shown to dislike studying.
-In the anime, Chi-Chi is flanderized into this role, wants Gohan to study in the time of crisis which annoys the son, who prefers to train during the meantime.
-The Flanderization comes back in Dragon Ball Super where she tries to do the same with Goten and spends of their money for his education.
+The anime exaggerates Chi-Chi into this role, wants Gohan to study in the time of crisis which annoys the son, who prefers to train during the meantime.
+The exaggeration comes back in Dragon Ball Super where she tries to do the same with her younger son Goten and spends most of their money on his education.

 - In Dramacon Bethany has to sneak around her mother Mary's back just to be an artist as a hobby because she refuses to accept the idea of Beth becoming anything less than a lawyer with impeccable grades throughout her entire educational career.
 Mary also makes it quite clear that if Beth ever attempted anything else she'd flat out disown her.
 In the third volume Beth finally confronts Mary on this and states that she will accept a job offer from a manga publishing company if she's offered again, and her mom pulls I Have No Son! the moment Beth refuses to do what she wants.
 Moments afterwards, Mary is almost killed in a car crash and the two reconcile as she recovers in the hospital.

 - Yukimitsu's mother in Eyeshield 21.
 She doesn't even know he's on the football team, because he's been telling her he's at cram school.
 The only reason she does take it well when he eventually tells her is that the team is a championship caliber team and so looks even better for college entry: A student pulling in nothing but As?
 Dime-a-dozen.
 An all-A student who also plays high-level sports?
 That's a fierce combination for college application.